aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

-Last update: Fri Apr  3 06:04:48 2026
+Last update: Sat Apr  4 05:48:06 2026

 ### Let's play! 🎮